apache/eventmesh/eventmesh-admin/README.md

 # EventMesh Administration Module

 EventMesh Administration Module for EventMesh.
-It manages Admin and Schema Service, Configurations.It works as a control plane and provide some interface to manage the eventmesh-runtime module and other configurations.
+It manages Admin Service, Configurations such as topics/subscriptions management.It works as a control plane and provide some interface to manage the eventmesh-runtime module and other configurations.

 ## Administration Client Manager APIs